IvanLpJc/Flutter-ChatAppServer/README.md

-# Band Names Server
+# Chat App Server

 Server made in NodeJs as part of the Udemy course [Flutter Avanzado: Lleva tu conocimiento al siguiente nivel](https://www.udemy.com/course/flutter-avanzado-fernando-herrera/) (Advanced Flutter: Bring your knowledge to the next level).

-This server will be used as backend for the [Band Names App](https://github.com/IvanLpJc/Flutter-BandNamesApp/tree/main) developed in Flutter.
+This server will be used as backend for the [Chat App](https://github.com/IvanLpJc/Flutter-ChatApp) developed in Flutter.

+The starting point of this server is the server made for a previous section of the course: [Band Names Server](https://github.com/IvanLpJc/NodeJs-BandNamesServer).

 ## Packages Used
 - [dotenv](https://www.npmjs.com/package/dotenv): For environments configurations.